Djuju02/Workshop3/README.md

 # Part B

-For this part, don't forget to run "npm install" in the terminal.\
+For this part, don't forget to run *npm install* in the terminal.\
 Here are the correspondance for the name of the files and the question numbers :

 ## Q1 Simple Hello World Serve